 Tours & Sightseeing

-Go on a sightseeing trip by trolley, by sternwheeler or by WWII amphibious vehicle with Just Ducky Tours!
+Go on a sightseeing trip by sternwheeler or by WWII amphibious vehicle with Just Ducky Tours!
 Take a trip back in time and see how the steel industry played a major role in shaping the economy and the culture of Pittsburgh's "Steel Valley."
-Don't miss the new movie location tour and find out why Pittsburgh is called "Hollywood of the East."
+Check out Pittsburgh's art + architecture via four different themed itineraries.

 Whether your passion is visual or performing arts (or both!) you will be overwhelmed by the choices in theaters, galleries, public art installations and the museum dedicated to the Prince of Pop, The Andy Warhol Museum.